Who we are and how to contact us

 - For quality control and staff training purposes

-We’re based in the UK and will generally store your personal information in the UK & Republic of Ireland, but we may transfer your personal information abroad.
+We’re based in the UK and will generally store your personal data in the UK & Republic of Ireland, but we may transfer your personal data abroad.

 If your information is processed within the EEA it is protected by European data protection standards.
 If your information is transferred outside the EEA, we’ll make sure that suitable safeguards are in place before we transfer the information.

-Unless we explain otherwise to you, we’ll hold your personal information from the end of your relationship with us for the following periods and reasons:
+Unless we explain otherwise to you, we’ll hold your personal data from the end of your relationship with us for the following periods and reasons: